-The homepage of this website contains a fairly comprehensive and frequently updated record of my most recent work.
+The blog of this website contains a fairly comprehensive and semi-frequently updated record of my most recent work.
 Here is a selection of some of the pieces I’ve been proudest of working on over the last few years.
 In no particular order:

 This months-long investigation looked at the British government’s failed attempt to assess whether soldiers committed war crimes in Iraq.
 The story was agenda setting – it inspired a TV documentary investigating the same topic, and was used as part of the formal submission to the International Criminal Court on Britain’s culpability.